 This course connects current research with real-world application, helping students see how developmental psychology plays a role in their own lives and their clinical work.
 Students will examine human development across the entire life span.
 Significant theories and up to date research concerning lifespan development is discussed, with special attention given to influential theorists.
-Consideration is given to the connection between the biological, cognitive, and socioemotional process of human development as a framework for understanding the human condition and providing effective interventions toward a holistic approach in clinical counseling, and in an ever-changing multicultural society.
+Consideration is given to the connection between the biological, cognitive, and socioemotional process of human development from conception to death.
+The aim is to assist the student in conceptualizing human development as a framework for understanding the human condition and providing effective interventions toward a holistic approach in clinical counseling, and in an ever-changing multicultural society.
 Discussion will also include the integration of faith and psychology, including timely issues of personal relevance to the student's own developmental pathway.
-[Approved by APC on May 31, 2022]